AryanV08/CookiesShallNotPass/USER_MANUAL.md

   - Whitelisted sites will bypass the blocker, keeping their cookies active.

 - **Add to Blacklist (5):**
-  - Click “Block” to completely block cookies on the current website.
+  - Click “Block” to completely block non-essential cookies on the current website.
   - The site will be added to your blacklist automatically.

 **Dashboard**